Cog-Creators/Red-DiscordBot/docs/about_venv.rst

 - Only need to update Red once for all instances.
 - Must shut down all instances prior to updating.
 - Will save space on your hard drive.
+- Want all instances to share the same version/dependencies.

 Using *multiple* virtual environments for each individual or select groups of instances means you:

 - Need to update Red within each virtual environment separately.
 - Can update Red without needing to update all instances.
 - Only need to shut down the instance(s) being updated.
+- Want different Red/dependency versions on different instances.

 .. important::